top of page

 Gordon Parks Celebration

-Michael Cheers, Carol Friedman and Jason Miccolo Johnson will be the recipients of the “Gordon Parks Choice of Weapons Award” at the annual celebration October 2nd - 4th, 2025 in Fort Scott, Kansas.
+Victor Goines and Maryemma Graham will be the recipients of the “Gordon Parks Choice of Weapons Award” at the annual celebration October 1st - 3rd, 2026 in Fort Scott, Kansas.
 The celebration is in honor of Fort Scott native Gordon Parks, noted photographer, writer, musician, and filmmaker.
 The Choice of Weapons Award was established in Parks’ honor to be given annually at the celebration.
 More detailed information about the annual celebration events will be coming at a later date with a full press release.

 Schedule and ticket information will be posted at a later date